holgerd77/holgerdrewes-resume/resume.md

   __2010-__
   Development and maintenance of the websites http://opendata-showroom.org and http://opendata-tools.org as showrooms for open data projects and tools.
 Smaller projects and development work on hackdays for organizations like OpenOil, OpenCorporates or OpenTED.
-Year-long engangement and exchange with the open data community on meet-ups and conferences.
+Continuous engangement and exchange with the open data community on meet-ups and conferences.

 ------